Dr. William L. Stafford, Jr.

 Dr. Swikert and his wife, Nancy, have 2 grown children, Kevin and Montine.
 He looks forward to more rewarding years with the St. Elizabeth Family Medicine Residency - teaching and learning from talented resident physicians.

 Dr. Monica Sullivan

-Assistant Directory and Second Year Coordinator, Director of Behavioral Science
+Assistant Director and First Year Coordinator, Director of Behavioral Science

 One of Dr. Sullivan’s favorite quotes comes from Hippocrates: “Wherever the art of Medicine is loved, there is also a love of Humanity.”
 She loves every aspect of her job; from bringing a newborn into the world and sharing tears of joy; to sitting at the bedside of a terminal patient holding their hand as they complete their journey of life.
 She considers it an honor to share these types of practice experiences with our residents, helping them to develop and sharpen their skills as they progress from first to third year.